Chosen1PR/bot-reply-msg/README.md

 ## Features

-This app allows moderators to be notified by private message whenever a user replies to a bot, such as the [subreddit]-ModTeam account.
+This app allows moderators to be notified by private message whenever a user replies to a bot in their subreddit, such as the [subreddit]-ModTeam account.

 - Define a list of bot accounts to monitor.
 - Message all mods individually with bot reply notifications.